 • Publish your original haggadah.
 At the final stage, you can create a PDF and print unlimited copies at home for seder guests, all at no charge.

-Eventually, as the website collects more source material, the output of Haggadot will become more unique and personalized.
+As this platform continues to collect more source material, the output of Haggadot will become more unique and personalized.
 Pieces from a Feminist Reconstructionist version may co-exist with selections from a haggadah from the 1500's.
 A family of Ashkenazi and Sephardi Jews can include both traditions in one haggadah.
 A family separated by distance may collaborate online to create a shared haggadah for their separate seders.
 Families may also access their folder over the years to track their changing history.
 Jews everywhere will understand that, whatever their background, they have a place at the global seder table.